HX2003/ttihp-delay/docs/build.md

 * generating flattened .gds file for the whole macro / part of the macro (using klayout python)
 * generating .lef file from flattened .gds layout for the whole macro (using magic)
 * running parasitic extraction from flattened .gds layout for the whole macro / part of the macro (using klayout-pex)
-* generating netlist from .sch schematic for LVS purposes (using xschem)
+* generating netlist from .sch schematic and .sym schematic symbol for LVS purposes (using xschem)
 * running simple pin order check between extracted parasitics netlist and Xschem schematic netlist

 The outputs are found in `/build` directory.
 You will observe quite a number of files being generated.
 This is because in addition to the whole macro, the script also generates children designs so that they can be more easily tested in isolation.